anisbet/oclc4/Readme.md

 * The application has moved to a batch process, which means that if OCLC drops the connection, after a configurable amount of time, the remaining list of adds and deletes are written to restorable files and the application exits.
 The timeout setting can be set in `prod.json:"requestTimeout"` for web service request timeout: 10 seconds is done with `'requestTimeout': 10`. **Done**

 # Quick Start

+The entire process can start with `runreport.sh` which automates the process of ordering the current list of holdings for EPL.
+Once that is completed use `runoclc.sh` to run a reclamation or continue a cancelled or failed reclamation process.

 To run a reclamation you will need a [deletes list](#the-deletes-list) and a [adds list](#the-adds-list) of OCLC numbers.

 ## The Adds List